ironsheep/P2-RPi-IoT-gateway/SETUP-SSH.md

 - SSH over WiFi can sometimes be blocked by your Wifi Access Point - it may need to be configured to allow the ssh traffic to be forwarded.  (e.g., Google Home APs can be difficult to set up - if you can even find a way to do it.)

-- Sometimes your network is not fully setup for name resolution for your RPi naems.
+- Sometimes your network is not fully setup for name resolution for your RPi names.
 In this case you can use the IP address of your RPi instead of the hostname to gain access

 - Don't expect to be able to gain access to devices within your home from outside your home network.
 This is likely blocked unless you've specifically (and carefully configured it).
 My firewall blocks all such access from outside my home and this is intentional!
 I can get to any external machine (for which I'm granted access) from within my home.
 THis is not normally blocked.